Biomarkers—short for biological markers—are measurements that capture key health-related indicators at a given point in time.

 - Carbohydrate antigen (CA) 19-9, a type of antigen released by pancreatic cancer cells, as a pharmacodynamic/response biomarker.

-Prostate-specific antigen (PSA) as a monitoring biomarkers when assessing disease status in men with prostate cancer.
+- Prostate-specific antigen (PSA) as a monitoring biomarker when assessing disease status in men with prostate cancer.

 The medicines used to treat cancer fall into the following main categories: